NAV-369/Sales_Forecasting/README.md

+# Task 1 - Exploration of customer purchasing behavior

 # Rossmann Pharmaceuticals Sales Forecasting
 ## Project Overview
 This project focuses on analyzing customer purchasing behavior and forecasting sales for Rossmann Pharmaceuticals.
 By leveraging data-driven insights, the goal is to enhance sales forecasting accuracy, which is crucial for effective inventory management and strategic planning.